Thomas Parry (Comptroller of the Household): Family

-He married Anne, daughter of Sir William Reade of Boarstall in Buckinghamshire, and widow, first, of Sir Giles Greville, and, secondly, of Sir Adrian Fortescue, with whom he had two sons and two daughters; one of whom married Thomas Knyvett, 4th Baron Berners (c.
+He married Anne, daughter of Sir William Reade of Boarstall House in Buckinghamshire, and widow, first, of Sir Giles Greville, and, secondly, of Sir Adrian Fortescue, with whom he had two sons and two daughters; one of whom married Thomas Knyvett, 4th Baron Berners (c.
 1539–1618) and had issue, one daughter who married Edmund, the heir of Sir Robert Bell.

 Parry's eldest son was Sir Thomas Parry, ambassador to Paris, Sheriff and MP for Berkshire 1586-1614 and MP for St Albans 1610.

 Lady Parry, who was one of the ladies of the privy chamber, was granted, about 1566, an annuity of £50 for thirty-three years (Cal.
 State Papers, Dom.
 1566–1579, p.
 25).
 She retired to Welford Park and is buried beneath a fine monument in the adjoining church.